Edit this wiki page Follow

 In Happy Wars, two teams of fifteen players (either humans or AI bots), face off with the goal of breaching each other's castle and taking down each other's "Big Tower".
 Players earn advantages by taking down each opponent, performing support actions, and capturing "Towers" as respawn points.
 Each player has the choice of playing as one of three classes:

-• Warrior - Specialized in close-ranged combat, the Warrior has a powerful sword and shield (which can be held in defense while attacking, unlike the Cleric's shield).
-The Warrior has a variety of special attacks.
+• Warrior - Specializing in close-ranged combat, the Warrior has a powerful sword and shield (which can be held in defense while attacking, unlike the Cleric's shield).
+They have a variety of unique special attacks, including a "dash attack" for persuing enemies that are retreating and a "rapid stab attack" for assaulting enemies that are stunned.
+The unlockable extraversion of the class, known as the Berserker, sacrifices defensive capabilities and health for the ability to carry two weapons simultaneously.

-• Cleric - Specialized in support functions, the Cleric has basic close-ranged gear (including a mace and a shield).
-The Cleric provides various defensive magic to its allies (which includes healing, resurrecting, armor buffing, and speed buffing) and can provide materials to build special offensive and defensive objects (such as ballistas, ladders and battering rams).
+• Cleric (known as Monk in Japan) - Specializing in support functions, the Cleric has basic close-ranged gear (including a mace and a shield).
+They provide various defensive magic to its allies (which includes healing, resurrecting, armor buffing, and speed buffing), can negate enemy buffs, and can provide materials to build special offensive and defensive objects (ballistas and revolver-style cannons for bombarding enemies, ladders and battering rams for castle-sieging).
+The unlockable extraversion of the class, known as the Engineer, sacrifices shielding abilities for a variety of new construction-based abilities (including repairing and upgrading offensive structures).

 Players move their knight with the left stick and move the camera (around the knight) with the right stick.
-Continuously pressing the X button performs a melee attack and holding down the Right Trigger either deploys its shield (Warrior and Cleric) or peforms a ranged magic attack (Mage).
+Continuously pressing the X button performs a melee attack and holding down the Right Trigger either deploy the knight's shield (Warrior and Cleric) or performs a ranged magic attack (Mage).
 Ranged magic attacks take up a certain part of the player's AP bar (which charged up over time).

 Skills

-For the Heal, Resurrect, Dash, Sacred Armor, Wind Enchant, Ice Enchant, Fire Enchant, and Lightning Enchant skills, pressing the specified skill button once activates the Toggle Mode.
-In Toggle Mode, the player is stationary and defenseless, and uses the left stick to choose which teammate (including him/herself) gets the receiving end of the Skill.
+For the Heal, Resurrect, Dash, Sacred Armor, Wind Swap, and the four Enchant skills, pressing the specified skill button once activates the Toggle Mode.
+In Toggle Mode, the player is stationary and defenseless and uses the left stick to choose which teammate (including him/herself) gets the receiving end of the Skill.
 Pressing the button again activates it.
 Pressing the X button in Toggle Mode cancels it.

 Warrior